ĐỀ THI IELTS READING VÀ ĐÁP ÁN -The Birth of Scientific English

 There were several reasons why original science continued to be written in Latin.
 The first was simply a matter of audience.
 Latin was suitable for an international audience of scholars, whereas English reached a socially wider, but more local, audience.
 Hence, popular science was written in English. ĐOẠN 6

 A second reason for writing in Latin may, perversely, have been a concern for secrecy.
 Open publication had dangers in putting into the public domain preliminary ideas which had not yet been fully exploited by their 'author'.
-This growing concern about intellectual properly rights was a feature of the period - it reflected both the humanist notion of the individual, rational scientist who invents and discovers through private intellectual labour, and the growing connection between original science and commercial exploitation.
+This growing concern about intellectual property rights was a feature of the period - it reflected both the humanist notion of the individual, rational scientist who invents and discovers through private intellectual labour, and the growing connection between original science and commercial exploitation.
 There was something of a social distinction between 'scholars and gentlemen' who understood Latin, and men of trade who lacked a classical education.
 And in the mid-17th century it was common practice for mathematicians to keep their discoveries and proofs secret, by writing them in cipher, in obscure languages, or in private messages deposited in a sealed box with the Royal Society.
 Some scientists might have felt more comfortable with Latin precisely because its audience, though in national, was socially restricted.
 Doctors clung the most keenly to Latin as an 'insider language'. ĐOẠN 7

 A third reason why the writing of original science in English was delayed may have been to do with the linguistic inadequacy of English in the early modern period.
 English was not well equipped to deal with the scientific argument.
 First, it lacked the necessary technical vocabulary.
 Second, it lacked the grammatical resources required to represent the world in an objective and impersonal way, and to discuss the relations, such as cause and effect, that might hold between complex and hypothetical entities. ĐOẠN 8